Skip to main content

 Do You Become a Mrs. in a Civil Partnership?

-Most women in a same-sex relationship will want to change their title to either Ms. or Mrs.
+Many women in same-sex relationships change their title to either Ms. or Mrs.

 Which one they choose to adopt is totally up to them, although Mrs. seems to be the most popular.
 That said, female civil partners (whose title was Miss prior to their civil partnership) who feel Mrs. is not appropriate for them usually change their title to Ms.

-If you and your partner double-barrel your names, if you choose a new surname for both partners or if you make one person’s surname a middle name for both partners, you can include a change of title declaration on your Deed Poll document.
+If you and your partner choose a new surname for both partners or if you make one person’s surname a middle name for both partners, you can include a change of title declaration on your Deed Poll document.

 If one of you will be taking the other’s surname and you both wish to change your title to Ms. or Mrs., the partner who is changing her surname should send a copy of their civil partnership certificate with a covering letter to the authorities, stating that she is also changing her title in addition to taking her partner’s surname.
 The partner who is not changing her name simply needs to write to record holders advising them that following her civil partnership, her title will be different.